In a normal urinary tract, each kidney is connected to one ureter (a tube that drains urine into the bladder).

 Children with a duplex kidney (also called a duplicated collecting system) have two ureters coming from a single kidney.
 These two ureters can drain independently into the bladder or connect and drain as a single ureter into the bladder.
 Duplex kidneys can occur in one or both kidneys.

 Duplex kidneys are a normal variant, meaning that they occur commonly enough in healthy children to be considered normal.
-They occur in 1 percent of the population, and most will require no treatment.
+They occur in 1 percent of the population, and most cause no medical problems and will require no treatment.

 Many duplex kidneys are found incidentally during imaging studies.

 Since most duplex kidneys are a normal finding, no treatment is necessary.
-If a duplicated kidney is associated with VUR, an ectopic ureter or a ureterocele, we will follow the treatment plan for those diagnoses.
+If a duplicated kidney is associated with VUR, an ectopic ureter or a ureterocele, experts in the Division of Urology will follow the treatment plan for those diagnoses.

 Reviewed by: Division of Urology